Do you want to Optimize Focus Keywords for a better on-page SEO experience for your website?

-What is Focus Keyword?
+What is the Focus Keyword?

 The focus keyword or keyphrase is the search term you want a page or post to rank for most.
 When people search for that phrase, they should find you.
 If you set a focus keyphrase for a page with Yoast SEO in WordPress or Shopify, the plugin or app evaluates the page’s content and provides feedback on how to improve the content to increase your chances of ranking higher for that search term.Yoast

-9 Key Spots to Optimize Your Focus Keywords
+9 Key Spots to Optimize Focus Keywords

 As discussed, a focus keyword is the search term you want to rank for.
-Now, for best On-Page SEO practices, we will discuss the 9 Key Spots on your Content page where you should have your Primary keyphrase.
+Now, for best On-Page SEO practices, we will discuss the 9 Key Spots on your web page where you should have your Primary keyphrase.
 Lets dive deep into the topic.

 1. Title Tag: